 Jessyca (Wilcox) Livingston spent her early childhood years immersed in Japan and most of the rest of her youth abroad.
 After graduating from Rutgers University she worked as a Park Ranger/ Ecologist with the National Park Service.
 Her affinity for Japan led her to return as a JET Program participant.
 Jessyca was an ALT in Urahoro-cho, Hokkaido from 2003 to 2006, an experience which deepened her love for Japan and its people.
 Upon returning the USA, she quickly got involved in her local JETAA chapter in the Rocky Mountain region and secured a job at the Consulate General of Japan in Denver as the JET Program Coordinator.
 Jessyca served as treasurer of RMJETAA from 2008-2010, then served two terms as a JETAA USA Country Representative from 2010-2012.
 She has participated in several conferences ranging from regional to international during her service with JETAA.
 Jessyca currently serves on the JETAA USA Advisory Board to help to guide and ensure the success of JETAA USA at the national level.
-She also serves as Secretary for USJETAA, a non-profit organization which coordinates with and supports JETAA USA and its chapters.
+She also served as Secretary for USJETAA, a non-profit organization which coordinates with and supports JETAA USA and its chapters.
 And when she’s not volunteering for JETAA, she is busy being a mother and working at the Japan America Society of Colorado in Denver.